pierml/pierml.github.io/about.md

 ![Pierre Mesnil]({{ 'assets/images/profil.jpg' | relative_url }}){: height: 100px }

->All along my career, I had a lot of position in IT domain.
-I start to work for an university as a system and network administrator.
-It's within this period that I was certified Cisco.
+>Throughout my career, I had a lot of positions in the IT domain.
+I started working for a university as a system and network administrator.
+During this period of time, I became certified in Cisco technologies.
->Later, I pursued my career as a PHP developer for an e-commerce and after as .NET developer.
-I write a lot of software for private companies.
+>Later, I pursued my career as a PHP developer for an e-commerce website and after as .NET developer.
+I wrote a lot of software for private companies.
->Since many year, I am specialized in data.
-I'm currently data engineer, I like this job because it's between IT administration and software's development.
-The domain of data is very wide with big data technologies (Hadoop, MongoDb, Spark...) and classic BI (SQL server, MySQL, PowerBI...)
+>For many years, I specialized in data.
+I’m currently a BI/Big Data consultant.
+I like this job because it combines software development and IT administration.
+The domain of data is very wide with big data technologies (Hadoop, MongoDb, Spark…) and classic BI (SQL server, PowerBI…)
->My interests span data science, software development, new technologies and electronic music.
+>My interests consists of data science, software development, new technologies and electronic music.
->I'm also based in Paris area and I'm come from Normandy
+>I'm also based in the Paris area and I come from Normandy.
 >
 >Feel free to contact me at [@Pier_ml](https://twitter.com/{{ site.social.twitter }}){:target="_blank"}.